SirGoodenough/HA_Blueprints/Scripts/Miscellaneous Blueprint Scripts - Volume - Dimming - Reset - Long Short Press Simulation - Color Change.md

 ## 🌗 Dimmer Control 4 Magic Cube

 This script was invented to be used with my Magic Cube Blueprints.
 I released it as a standalone Script Blueprint because I saw others struggling with how so convert cube rotation to light dimming in other places.

 To use this blueprint, install it from the source in the normal way.
 After that add your unique name for the Script, and add an icon and change the entity_id if desired.

 You should only need to run the blueprint once, as you will be calling the unique name/entity you added above to use the code.
-This script has 2 inputs in the Blueprint screen to set the sensitivity of the rotation action and the minimum bbrightness level for your lights.
+This script has 2 inputs in the Blueprint screen to set the sensitivity of the rotation action and the minimum brightness level for your lights.
 If the rotation is too sensitive the lights will change from dim to bright in too short of a rotation so make it less sensitive.
 If the lights flicker at low brightness, raise the minimum brightness level to stop it.

 The data is sent to the generated script to control the action live at each use.
-You only need to ececute this blueprint generator script if you wish to change in input values or create another dimmer script.
+You only need to execute this blueprint generator script if you wish to change in input values or create another dimmer script.

 There is a third optional field available, transition.
 This is the transition value for the lights.
 It can be picked as a field, as an input, or ignored.
-Ignored it doesn't change the current vlaue in the light.
+Ignored it doesn't change the current value in the light.
 If you call the script with a data field that has priority and that will be the value set.
-If there is no data fiels called, and there is an input value, that will be used.
+If there is no data field called, and there is an input value, that will be used.

 This requires you call this script wth 2 data values.
 One is a positive or negative number between 360 and -360 that in the original, represents the input angle from the cube movement.
 The other data point is the entity of the light or light group that you are trying to control.

 ***NOTE:*** the trigger variable below will be different for Z2M and ZHA and others.
 Look at my documentation for that cube integration help if you need it.

 Sample call / use of this script for ZHA:
 ```yaml